As the industry evolves from B2B to B2C, here’s what every healthcare company should be watching—and why.

 Measure your digital campaign ROI.

 People are always talking about reports, but what good is reporting if it doesn’t turn dials for your business?
 This is where those KPIs really come into play.
-Your marketing efforts should 1) cross channels (think website, email and social media), and 2) work in tandem to bring consumers to the same spot.
+Your marketing efforts should 1) cross channels (think website, email and social media), and then 2) work together to bring consumers to the same spot.
 If you’re not tracking each individual channel, you can’t know which ones are working … and you can’t adjust course to fix what isn’t.

 Bonus tip: Use those ROI measurements to inform your marketing budget allocation.